openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Response Mode "direct_post" {#response_mode_post}

-The Response Mode `direct_post` allows the Wallet to send the Authorization Response to an endpoint controlled by the Verifier via an HTTPS POST request.
+The Response Mode `direct_post` allows the Wallet to send the Authorization Response to an endpoint controlled by the Verifier via an HTTP POST request.

 It has been defined to address the following use cases: